 One year ago today was the annual awards dinner of the National Clarion Cycling Club in Southend on Sea.
 The Easter weekend was organised by London Clarion members.
 The guest speaker was Maurice Burton of De Ver Cycles in Streatham.
 Maurice Burton rode 56 professional Six day events and was the first black British Champion in cycling.
+Maurice Burton was a superb guest of honour.

 On Saturday 16th March London Clarion members met in Putney before riding to the Kempton Steam Museum who were having an open day.
 The ride was a rare opportunity to visit the world’s largest working triple-expansion steam engine as well as ride on the waterworks’ miniature railway.